I Live Here Now: Flashback

-As Kevin (Justin Theroux) and his family leave the Murphys' birthday party for John (Kevin Carroll), Evie (Jasmin Savoy Brown) and her girls leave for the lake.
-As they drive away, they start their vow of silence.
-At the lake, the girls turn the music loud and lock their car with their phones inside.
+As Kevin (Justin Theroux) and his family leave the Murphys' birthday party for John (Kevin Carroll), Evie (Jasmin Savoy Brown) and her girlfriends leave for the lake.
+As they drive away, they begin their vow of silence.
+At the lake, the girls turn the music loud and lock the car with their phones inside.
 They then notice Kevin with a cinder block tied to his ankle, who also notices them.
 He silently jumps into the lake to commit suicide, while the girls leave the scene.
 Shortly after they leave, the earthquake starts.

 Present day

 Michael (Jovan Adepo) finds a resurrected Kevin in the woods, telling him he was dead for eight hours.
-Their conversation of the afterlife causes Kevin to remember that he saw Evie on the night of the earthquake and meets with John at his house.
-John has been notified that the fingerprint on the girls' car matched with Kevin's and confronts him.
-While taking care of Mary (Janel Moloney) and Lily, Nora (Carrie Coon) protects her and the baby when an earthquake strikes.
-Suddenly, Mary speaks, shocking her.
-She takes her to Matt (Christopher Eccleston), who is ecstatic to see her.
-She is also told that she is pregnant, which surprises her but makes her happy.
+Their conversation of the afterlife causes Kevin to remember that he saw Evie on the night of the earthquake, and the two go to meet with John at the house.
+John has been notified that the palm print on the girls' car matched Kevin's, so John confronts him.
+While taking care of Mary (Janel Moloney) and Lily, Nora (Carrie Coon) protects them both when an earthquake strikes.
+Suddenly, Mary speaks, shocking Nora.
+The two go to see Matt (Christopher Eccleston) in the camp outside Miracle.
+Matt is ecstatic to see Mary, who is told that she is pregnant, both surprising and making her happy.
+Mary also confirms that she did indeed "wake up" on their first night in Miracle and that she and Matt had made love.

 At the refugee camp, Meg (Liv Tyler) and Tom (Chris Zylka) are preparing for their plan.
-Meg drives a car with a home trailer towed and stops it in the entrance bridge, with the trailer containing explosives.
-As authorities retain Meg, GR members, including Evie and her friends, step out of the trailer.
-John takes Kevin to a quarantine zone where his dog is being kept, offering to give him his dog back if he tells him where Evie went.
+Meg rams a car with a towed trailer through the baracades and stops in the middle of the bridge.
+She states that the trailer contains explosives.
+As authorities retain Meg, Evie and her friends step out of the trailer, revealing that they are now members of the Guilty Remnant.
+John takes Kevin to the animal shelter where Kevin's dog is being quarantined, and John offers to give Kevin his dog back if he tells where Evie went.
 Kevin states that she faked her disappearance, which John refuses to believe.
 When Kevin keeps insisting, John fatally shoots him and leaves in shock as Kevin dies.
-He then leaves for the bridge when he is informed that Evie is alive.
+John then leaves for the bridge after being informed that Evie is alive.
 The GR announce that the bridge to the town will be destroyed within one hour.